jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 These issues disappear when behavior specifications are codified in the form of automated tests.
 Test defined behaviors cannot be vague or ambiguous.
 If test specified behaviors are inconsistent, then when executed against the implementation, at least one will fail.
 Additional behavior updates added as automated tests will fail until implemented, meaning they won’t be overlooked.

-This clarity hinges upon well implemented automated tests that are clear and concise in specifying behavior. [__Given-When-Then__](https://en.wikipedia.org/wiki/Given-When-Then) structure is one means to achieve this by documenting:
+This clarity hinges upon well implemented automated tests that are clear and concise in specifying behavior. [__Given-When-Then__](https://en.wikipedia.org/wiki/Given-When-Then) structure is one means to achieve this by documenting that:
 * __Given__ the state of the system before the SUT is executed
 * __When__ the SUT is executed
 * __Then__ this is the state of the system after the SUT has been executed